elessar001/Getting-and-Cleaning-Data/CodeBook.md

-Getting and Cleaning Data Project
+# Getting and Cleaning Data Project

-Heather Wade
+Abhijit Naik

 Description

-Additional information about the variables, data and transformations used in the course project for the Johns Hopkins Getting and Cleaning Data course.
+This file contains information about the steps that were

 Source Data